Behind the wheel of a $1.25 million machine

 LPC Straddle Drivers are part of the Port’s 24/7 operations.
 The drivers work shifts and get to know each other pretty well.

-“The best thing about working at Lyttelton Port was the people.
-Great people.
-The camaraderie made it a good job – and getting to play with the big toys.”
+“The best thing is the people.
+Great people here.
+The camaraderie between us all makes it a good job,” Darren grins.
+“And I get to play with the big toys.”